Lead Generation — 10 Strategies That Drive Inquiries in 2026

 5. Google Ads — Instant Leads

 Google Ads is the fastest way to generate leads.
 You set up a campaign, define a budget, and you can have your first leads that same day.
+It's the channel we reach for when a client needs momentum now, while SEO is still compounding in the background — the two aren't competitors, they're running on different clocks.

 Key campaign types for lead generation: